 Learn How to Setup Windows 10 Machine for Home or Office Use?
 You must select the correct options when you do Windows 10 initial setup.
 I’m using the latest INSIDER PREVIEW VERSION of Windows 10.

 The Windows 10 free ISO (Windows10_InsiderPreview_Client_x64_en-us_14295.1000.ISO) can be downloaded from here.
 Windows 10 setup can confuse end consumers if you are not familiar with the new GUI of Windows 10 setup.

 The first Question is —> Who Owns Windows 10 Machine?
 Is it your Windows 10 machine, or is this machine owned by your organization?

 Depending on the choice you make – Windows 10 machines will be set up differently.
 If it’s your personal machine (your own), select I OWN it.

 How to Setup Windows 10 Machine for Home or Office Use

 If it’s a company-owned machine, then select My Organization.
 This process is explained in the video tutorial at the bottom of this post.

-When you select I own it, on the next page you need to provide personal Microsoft account email ID and password to login to the machine.
-If you don’t have MS account and password then you can create one online from this page.
+When you select I own it, on the next page, you need to provide a personal Microsoft account email ID and password to log in to the machine.
+If you don’t have an MS account and password, you can create one online from this page.

-In our case that is Microsoft Intune and You can see that the policies being enforced into the machine.
-These are not AD Group Policies rather these are Intune policies.
+In our case, that is Microsoft Intune, and You can see the policies being enforced on the machine.
+These are not AD Group Policies rather; these are Intune policies.